My name is Laz, and I am an attorney at the Immigrant Defenders Law Center.

 Before moving to LA, I was an engineer at the medical device company Becton Dickinson, where I worked on the development of a recyclable plastic to replace non-recyclable rubbers in their membrane technologies.
 Before that, I worked in an immunology and synthetic polypeptide lab at UIUC on the development of a second generation therapeutic for treating multiple sclerosis.

 I attended law school at USC, where I was a Gould Honors Scholar and the recipient of the OUTLaw Endowed Scholarship.
-At Sidley, I help tech companies out with internal investigations and their regulatory and patent matters.
-In my free time, I enjoy traveling, listening to podcasts, and gaming.
+I previously worked in commercial litigation at Sidley and am now a staff attorney in ImmDef's Children's Representation Project.